-In this article, I’ll discuss what makes up MSR IsoPro™ fuel and why it’s some of the best canister fuel on the market.
-I’ll also share candidly where other fuel canisters can sometimes be equivalent.
+In this article, we’ll discuss what makes up MSR IsoPro™ fuel and why it’s some of the best canister fuel on the market.
+We’ll also share candidly where other fuel canisters can sometimes be equivalent.

 What’s in those fuel canisters, anyway?